AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/crosspost.md

 However, living in a capitalistic society as I do, I also have to, sadly, think about how to showcase myself on the Internet.

-while all of my writing will be available through the Digital Garden, I am also looking for options to automatically cross post to sites such as Devto and Youtube.
+while all of my writing will be available through the Digital Garden, I am also looking for options to automatically cross post to sites such as Dexto and Youtube.

 Leaving aside Youtube (thinking about how to do markdown → youtube conversion), crossposting to a website such as Deuto should not be too complicated